Skip to main content

 The Uno bus service has routes covering Hertfordshire and North London.

-As of 1 January 2025, the Government funded scheme capping bus fares across UK networks increased from £2 to £3 per trip.
+Please note, as of 1 January 2025, the Government has funded scheme capping bus fares across UK networks to £3 per trip.
+This is reflect in the bus fares above.
+The scheme is due to end on 31 December 2025.

 To plan your travel, download the Uno bus app, or visit the Uno website.